wacaine/dcl-smart-items-ce/proposals/all-smart-items-prop.md

 ### Milestones

-Week 1-10 - Make smart items more scene efficient + Add more user feedback (Burn rate of ~25 a week) Week 1-2 - Trigger Types + Toolbox Bounce Action
+* Week 1-10 - Make smart items more scene efficient + Add more user feedback (Burn rate of ~25 a week)
+* Week 1-2 - Trigger Types + Toolbox Bounce Action
-Week 2-3 - Counter types + Display Text types
+* Week 2-3 - Counter types + Display Text types
-Week 4-6 - Making a Game Demo Scene using Triggers and Counters.
+* Week 4-6 - Making a Game Demo Scene using Triggers and Counters.
 A smattering of other updated items

+Week deliverables tentative but give general delivery order*

 ### Deliverables